alfital2/eyelink-edf-parser/readme.md

 python main.py --input path/to/directory/ --output results --visualize --report
 ```

+### Using the Animated Scanpath Feature

+1. Process your data through the GUI or command line
+2. In the GUI, navigate to the "Animated Scanpath" tab
+3. Select a movie from the dropdown menu
+4. Use playback controls to view eye movements in real time
+5. Adjust playback speed (0.25x to 4x)
+6. Modify trail length and display options
+7. Use the timeline slider to navigate to specific points
+8. Click "Save Animation" to export as MP4 or GIF

 ## Technical Notes

 - The parser is optimized for EyeLink 1000+ data but works with other EyeLink systems